bexxmodd/RustDocNotes/notes_chapter5-9.md

 ## 5.2 Example Program

-Let's write a program that calcualtes the area of rectangle.
+Let's write a program that calculates the area of the rectangle.

 We use struct to do that:
 ```bash